jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 something called propagators.
-From there I found [the paper that originally introduced these things](https://dspace.mit.edu/bitstream/handle/1721.1/44215/MIT-CSAIL-TR-2009-002.pdf), co-written by Alexey Radul and the venerable Gerald Sussman, which I would highly recommend checking out.
+From there I found [the paper that originally introduced these things](https://dspace.mit.edu/bitstream/handle/1721.1/44215/MIT-CSAIL-TR-2009-002.pdf), co-written by Alexey Radul and the venerable Gerald Sussman (which I would highly recommend checking out).
 Radul's [PhD dissertation from the same year](https://dspace.mit.edu/bitstream/handle/1721.1/54635/603543210-MIT.pdf) is effectively a more thorough and unabridged version of the paper, and also worth reading through if you, like me, become seduced into implementing these yourself.
-I've been tinkering around with a library for building propagator networks, and it's in a decent enough state that I feel like I can write about it.

 ![](res/radul.png)